top of page

 One main focus of the lab is to understand the pathophysiological role of HS in bone remodeling.
 Bone remodeling is a life-long process controlled by the balanced activity of the bone-forming osteoblasts and the bone-resorbing osteoclasts.
 When this balance is compromised, bone density and strength will be impaired, which leads to a number of highly prevalent diseases such as osteoporosis, rheumatoid arthritis and periodontitis.
 As HS is expressed by both osteoblasts and osteoclasts, we believe that HS plays roles in both bone formation and bone resorption.
 In addition, as a major component of extracellular matrix, it is highly likely that HS also regulates the crosstalk between osteoblasts and osteoclasts.

-Current work in the lab mainly focuses on the role of HS in regulating differentiation of osteoclasts, or osteoclastogenesis.
-In particular, we are studying a major negative regulator of osteoclastogenesis called osteoprotegerin (OPG).
+Previous work in the lab mainly focused on the role of HS in regulating differentiation of osteoclasts, or osteoclastogenesis.
+In particular, we have studied a major negative regulator of osteoclastogenesis called osteoprotegerin (OPG).
 OPG is a high affinity HS-binding protein and works as a decoy receptor to neutralize the activity of the essential osteoclastogenic factor RANKL.
 Over the past 5 years, by using a highly multidisciplinary approach, which spans structural, cellular and animal model studies, we have established that HS is absolutely required for the anti-RANKL activity of OPG, which represents the very first defined role of HS in bone remodeling.

-Moving forward, we are actively developing new projects trying to delineate the roles of HS in osteoclast activity, osteoblast differentiation and activity, and osteocyte crosstalk with osteoblasts and osteocytes.
+Moving forward, we are actively developing new projects trying to delineate the roles of HS in osteoclast and osteoblast biology.

 Key publications on bone remodeling: